 Eggless Wholewheat Pistachio Cookies are simple butter cookies that are studded with a hint of chopped pistachios and pistachio essence – super delicious, nutty and crunchy!
 I bet you can’t eat just one!

-Don’t have a liking for pistachios.
-No worries, feel free to experiment with whatever nuts you like.
-Substitute pistachios with almonds, cashews or pecan.
+If your kids don’t have a liking for pistachios.
+No worries, feel free to experiment with whatever nuts they like – almonds, cashews or pecan.

 - Substitute whole wheat flour with maida (all purpose flour).

-- Feel free to use brown sugar instead of superfine sugar.
-Though brown sugar will impact the color of these cookies.
+- Feel free to use brown sugar instead of superfine sugar though brown sugar will impact the color of these cookies.

-- The color of the cookies will be light brown in color and will look under-cooked but do not over-bake them.
-Cookies will will firm as they cool.
-If comfortable you can broil the cookies for few seconds to attain a deep rich color.
+- The color of the cookies will be light brown and will look under-cooked but do not over-bake them.
+If comfortable, you can broil the cookies for a few seconds to attain a deep rich color.

 - Cookies will be soft when fresh out of the oven.
 Cookies will firm as they cool.

 - There is no replacement for butter in this recipe.
 I did try with oil and spreadable butter but the cookies couldn’t hold its shape and went flat.

 I hope you give these yummy cookies a try.
 Let me know in the comments if you try this recipe.
 If you have any questions, I would be happy to answer them.